wmcooper2/tribute-page-v2/README.md

 * React

 ## Problems/Solutions
 * Getting the page's scroll information and applying it within React took a little research.
 I hade to refresh my knowledge about references within React.
+This was the first time I applied an effect that depending on the scroll position within the page.
 * Getting the bullets to slide in from the sides when within the viewable screen area required looking into several different approaches like IntersectionObserver API, using state Hooks for a functional component version of the site, and more.
-However I settled on using the window's properties and getting the bounding rect of the elements to then let me change the class based on where it was on the screen.
+However I settled on using the window's properties and getting the bounding rect of the elements to then let me change the stylings based on where it was on the screen.
 I made it a one way change so that the elements stay where they are after they move.
-This problem was a bit of challenge, but I figured it out.
+* I had to find the right color palette for this project.
+I chose to use the colors from the main image even though all of the other images are in black and white.
+I think it works out better than just a grayscale theme.

 ## More Information
 [Color palette from paletton](https://paletton.com/#uid=50Q0u0kt5i6k3qVoYnmzOedKr9-)